adar5h/adar5h/README.md

 ### Hi there 👋

+A final year MCA Student from Chandigarh University.
+Currently working on DSA and Web Dev.

 <!--
 **adar5h/adar5h** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.